Africa is a continent with over 1,000 languages and diverse cultures. It is home to…

-Earlier in May, Google announced that Google Translate, its multilingual neural machine translation service, has begun offering the possibility of translation into 24 more languages.
+Earlier in May 2022, Google announced that 10 African Languages for translation will be added to Google Translate, its multilingual neural machine translation service, which has begun offering the possibility of translation into 24 more languages.
 Ten of the new additions are African languages.

 Google software engineer and researcher Isaac Caswell revealed that the company implemented, for the first time, the use of a neural model of artificial intelligence that learned the languages “from scratch.”